jcerezochem/traj2oniom/README.md

 Bonds crossing QM/MM boundaries are treated with the linking atom approach.
 Bonds crossing MM/PC or QM/PC boundaries are not treated in any specific way; the same applies to bonds with atoms in any layer (WARNINGS are issued).

+Atom names are kept from the trajectory file.
+Note that this may lead to errors in Gaussian not understanding some atom names (if they are not standard).
+A not-well tested option, -fixnames, can be used to change atom names into elements, but this can lead to wrong element assignemts in some case, so use it with caution.